danielyousif1/bullet-math/README.md

 ### Notes:
 - If the frontend doesn’t require Python and is served directly by the Rust backend, you can remove the Python-related instructions.
 - If the frontend setup is different (e.g., using a specific tool like `npm` or `yarn`), let me know, and I can adjust the instructions accordingly!

+---

+This version includes a clear and concise **How to Deploy on Heroku** section, making it easy for others to deploy your project.
+Let me know if you need further adjustments! 🚀